pranav1211/Beyondmebtw/projects/music/Readme.md

             ->also to give credit where credit is due, Chat-GPT 3.5 helped me with a playback issue as it was conflicting with the second variable it suggested to use a delay and it works just as a i wanted it to.
+    26/01/2024
         V 0.9
             -> fixed issue of timer resetting if the music was paused and then played again.
+    27/01/2024
+        V 1.0
+            ->added a new song to the list
+            ->removed the play button icon
+            ->updated the word changer file